Greater Worcester Community Foundation accepts a variety of assets as gifts.

 Worcester, MA 01608-1738

-Please note the Fund name in the memo field.
+Please note the fund name in the memo field.

 Download instructions for transferring public traded securities (PDF).

-Real Estate
+Real Estate and Personal Property

 Find out more information about gifts of real property.